 The position in which you sit for meditation can have a significant effect on your level of alertness.

 Many teachers assert that, in general, a straight, extended spine is the most essential part of a meditation position.
-One of the main reasons for that is that slouching leads to falling asleep (by compressing our belly and reducing our breathing capacity, among other factors), while an upright spine (and the ability to take full deep breaths, among other factors) leads to wakefulness.
+One of the main reasons for that is that slouching leads to falling asleep (by compressing our belly and reducing our breathing capacity, among other factors), while an upright spine leads to wakefulness (by allowing us to take full deep breaths, among other factors).
 So, one action that we can take to promote wakefulness is to ensure that we are extending and “straightening” our spines.
-This may feel unnatural at first, but, after putting our attention for long enough on maintaining cultivating uprightness, slouching will lessen and our default posture will improve.
+This may feel unnatural at first, but, after putting our attention on maintaining cultivating uprightness for long enough, slouching will lessen and our default posture will improve.

 My primary teacher Shinzen Young has sat many hard-core meditation retreats where he has sat late into the night, or even all night.
 He says that he has had good results fighting intense drowsiness with switching from whatever technique he had been doing to repeating the mantra, “Back straight – OK!
 Eyes open – OK!” over and over again.
 As he says each part, he ensures that his back has, indeed, been upright and not slouching (and that his eyes have, indeed, been open and not dropping shut).

 There is a structure at the juncture of the spine and the brain called the reticular activation system.
 One of its apparent functions is to act like a carpenter’s level (that little thing with the air bubble inside water that detects if a board is level or slanted).
 If our head is tilted down, the RAS responds by making us more dull and sleepy, but if our chin is level to the ground, the RAS wakes the brain up more.
 So, another useful adjustment to our posture that we can take to fight off sleepiness is to keep our chin lifted to be parallel to the ground and not let it drop.

 An extended spine and level chin, of course, mutually support each other.